BrianSeong99/Agglayer_PessimisticProof/README.md

 ### Unified Bridge Data Structure

-There's a DETAILED explanation of Unified Bridge data structure writtened in [here](https://github.com/BrianSeong99/AggLayer_UnifiedBridge?tab=readme-ov-file#2-data-structure-in-unified-bridge).
+There's a DETAILED explanation of Unified Bridge data structure writtened in [here](https://github.com/BrianSeong99/Agglayer_UnifiedBridge?tab=readme-ov-file#2-data-structure-in-unified-bridge).
 You should read the entire section to understand Local Exit Tree, Mainnet Exit Tree, Rollup Exit Tree, Global Exit Root, and L1 Info Tree.

 Here's the TLDR:
 - **Local Exit Tree**: All cross-chain transactions using the Unified Bridge are recorded in a Sparse Merkle Tree called Local Exit Tree.
-Each AggLayer connected chain maintains its own local exit tree.
+Each Agglayer connected chain maintains its own local exit tree.
-- **Mainnet Exit Tree**: Mainnet Exit Tree is the same thing as Local Exit Tree, but it is maintained on L1, which tracks the Bridging activities of L1 to all AggLayer connected L2s.
+- **Mainnet Exit Tree**: Mainnet Exit Tree is the same thing as Local Exit Tree, but it is maintained on L1, which tracks the Bridging activities of L1 to all Agglayer connected L2s.
 - **Rollup Exit Tree**: Rollup Exit Tree is the Sparse Merkle Tree, where all L2s' Local Exit Root are the leaves of the tree.
 - **Global Exit Root**: Global Exit Root is basically the hash of Rollup Exit Root and Mainnet Exit Root.
 Whenever there's new RER or MER created, it will update the new GER then append it to the L1 Info Tree.
 - **L1 Info Tree**: L1 Info Tree is a Sparse Merkle Tree that stores the Global Exit Root.